 Estimates are that anywhere between 12-34 percent of those in substance abuse treatment have PTSD.
 At the same time, about one-third of people exposed to trauma develop PTSD.
 When someone seeks addiction help, not dealing with co-occurring disorders like the trauma is like putting a band-aid on a bullet wound.

 However, unlike other evidence-based therapies, RRT is still a relatively new type of treatment.
 As of right now, there’s a study trying to see the effectiveness of this form of therapy in PTSD patients and sexual assault survivors.
-But, he study is still waiting for results.
+But, his analysis is still waiting for results.

 Addressing past trauma is paramount in drug and alcohol addiction treatment.
 Trauma can lead to a myriad of mental health issues that disrupt addiction recovery and treatment.
-Addressing addiction and trauma simultaneously is key for treating both conditions at the source and address any behavioral conditions that might stem from the relationship between trauma and substance abuse.
+Addressing addiction and trauma simultaneously is key for treating both conditions at the source and managing any behavioral conditions stemming from the relationship between trauma and substance abuse.

 Finding Help Near Me